Administering Office: Office of CIO

 b.
 Definitions of each category and requirements for how data is to be stored and transmitted are specified in the document Data Handling Procedures Related to the Data Security and Stewardship Policy.

 c.
-Review of the classification of all GREEN and BLUE data will occur at least annually.
-Classification requirements may change due to changes in laws or contractual obligations.
+Classification of data and requirements may change due to changes in laws or contractual obligations.

 d.
 Staff authorized to access or disclose, YELLOW, ORANGE, OR RED data are required to sign a confidentiality statement upon hire or as directed.

 a.
-Willful inappropriate access to or disclosure of data will result in appropriate disciplinary action, up to and including dismissal, or legal action being taken.
+Willful inappropriate access to or disclosure of data may result in appropriate disciplinary action, up to and including dismissal, or legal action being taken.

 b.
 Liability for the willful inappropriate access to or disclosure of data may, in certain circumstances, rest with the individual and not the institution.